whnhch/Break-the-Similarity/README.md

     * `transfer`: Evaluate on transfer tasks.
     * `full`: Evaluate on both STS and transfer tasks.
     * `na`: Manually set tasks by `--tasks`.
+    * `hans`: Evaluate the model by HANS benchmark dataset.
 * `--tasks`: Specify which dataset(s) to evaluate on.
 Will be overridden if `--task_set` is not `na`.
 See the code for a full list of tasks.

 ### Training